Solar electric vs Solar Thermal for HVAC.

 Solar (Photovoltaic) Panel Choice

 For PV, we chose SunPower.
 SunPower manufacturers the industry’s highest efficiency PV cells and it’s material has a more uniform, darker cell, than other PV due to unique technology.
 SunPower manufacturers standard configuration PV modules, which have outstanding power density, and a roof-integrated product called SunTile.
+SunTile was invented by Tom Dinwoodie, while we were both working at PowerLight.
 SunTile offers lower power density than the SunPower’s standard PV panels, but looks fantastic as a louvered roof tile.